basnijholt/zigzag-majoranas/README.md

 By Tom Laeven, Bas Nijholt, Michael Wimmer, Anton R. Akhmerov

 # Files
-This folder contains one Jupyter notebooks and one Python files:
+This folder contains one Jupyter notebook and one Python files:
 * `paper-figures.ipynb`
 * `zigzag.py`